 You’ll also be required to provide certain information during your application, so make sure to have the following handy:

-- Verifying your identity.
+- Identity details.
 To confirm your identity, the bank may ask for you to provide evidence such as your driver’s licence, passport or Medicare card.

 - Employment verification.
 You be asked to provide evidence of your income, including pay slips, tax documents and your employer’s contact details.